sofieneBK/building-microservices-with-spring-boot/README.md

 # Playing with springboot microservices
-Code for Playing with springboot microservices tutorial
+Code for Playing with Spring Boot microservices tutorial

 Application's architecture :